Ada-Developers-Academy/ada-build/preparing-to-code/environment-setup/README.md

 ## Notes

-### Interactive Ruby
+### Python REPL

-Interactive Ruby (`irb`) is a computer program that allows the user to enter Ruby code and get results of that code immediately.
+Python provides an interactive computer program that allows the user to enter Python code and get results of that code immediately.
 It is a feature known as a REPL(read, evaluate, print loop).
 These kinds of programs are great for trying out new commands, practicing syntax, and evaluating solutions to small problems.
-It's one of the two primary ways to use Ruby to interact with a computer.
-The other is to put Ruby code into a file and then ask the computer to read and execute the code in the file.
+It's one of the two primary ways to use Python to interact with a computer.
+The other is to put Python code into a file and then ask the computer to read and execute the code in the file.
 We will do lots of both.

 ### Text Editors